 If your kitchen has a terrazzo countertop, new or inherited from the previous homeowners, you’ll need to know how to keep it looking at its best.
 Looked after properly, a countertop like this will give you many years of ‘terrazzo happiness’.

-But terrazzo is a volatile surface (according to Diespeker MD John Krause, it can be ‘very moody’).
-So you need to know that terrazzo needs lots of TLC to stay looking as good as the day it was installed.
+But terrazzo can be a volatile surface (according to Diespeker MD John Krause, it can be ‘very moody’).
+So you need to know that terrazzo, just like marble, needs some TLC to stay looking as good as the day it was installed.

 These are some key tips on how to keep your countertop maintained.

 To help waterproof your terrazzo, repel stains and keep the surface clean, it’s a good idea to apply a sealant to your countertop.
 There are many good options available – in fact, we sell a sealant online which we’ve tested to ensure it doesn’t change the appearance of the terrazzo.
 You will need to reapply this from time to time to maintain the waterproofing.